-Our Component Products Segment's expectations for its operations and the markets it serves are based on a number of factors outside its control, including the ongoing economic effects of the COVID-19 pandemic.
+Our Component Products Segment's expectations for its operations and the markets it serves are based on a number of factors outside its control.
 As noted above, there are global and domestic supply chain challenges and any future impacts of COVID-19 on our Component Products Segment's operations will depend on, among other things, any future disruption in its operations or its suppliers' operations, demand for its products and the timing and effectiveness of the global measures deployed to fight COVID-19, all of which remain uncertain and cannot be predicted.
-The success and timing of these mitigating actions depends in part on continued deployment of effective tools to fight COVID-19, including effective treatments and vaccine distribution.
-In this regard, our Component Products Segment encouraged its employees to receive a COVID-19 vaccine and offered paid time off to hourly employees to facilitate participation.